Inequalities In Homogeneous Triebel-Lizorkin And Besov-Lipschitz Spaces: Abstract

 \section{Abstract}

-This paper provides equivalence characterizations of homogeneous Triebel-Lizorkin and Besov-Lipschitz spaces, denoted by $\Fspq$ and $\Bspq$ respectively, in terms of maximal functions of the mean values of iterated difference.
+This paper provides equivalence characterizations of homogeneous Triebel-Lizorkin and Besov-Lipschitz spaces, denoted by \!$\Fspq$ and $\Bspq$ respectively, in terms of maximal functions of the mean values of iterated difference.
 It also furnishes the reader with inequalities in $\Fspq$ in terms of iterated difference and in terms of iterated difference along coordinate axes.
 The corresponding inequalities in $\Bspq$ in terms of iterated difference and in terms of iterated difference along coordinate axes are also considered.
+The techniques used in this paper are of Fourier analytic nature and the Hardy-Littlewood and Peetre-Fefferman-Stein maximal functions.